omnibor/spec/SPEC.md

 it should persist that metadata to a subdirectory of the directory to which the output artifact is being written of the form: ```${GITBOM_DIR}/metadata/${tool}/```.
 Filenaming and subdirectory structure below that point is at the discretion of the build tool.

 ### Build tool selection of GITBOM_DIR
-GITBOM_DIR document should be set in order of precedence by:
+GITBOM_DIR should be set in order of precedence by:
 1. A non-empty env variable named GITBOM_DIR
 2. A build tool specific flag
 3. A subdirectory ```.bom.info/``` of the directory to which it is writing out the artifact

+- The presence of an empty GITBOM_DIR env var should be taken as a signal to skip gitbom generation
+- The lack of a GITBOM_DIR env var should not be taken as a signal to _not_ generate a gitbom.

 ## Annex A